TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-07-09-6-reasons-why-doctrine-is-alive-and-kicking.md

 id: 121
 title: "6 Reasons Why Doctrine is Alive and Kicking"
 perex: |
-    Almost 1,5 year ago I wrote [Why is Doctrine Dying](/blog/2017/03/27/why-is-doctrine-dying/).
+    Almost 1,5 year ago I wrote *Why is Doctrine Dying*.
 I didn't use *dead*, because it's is just state of time being.
 Open-source projects - like people - tend to find themselves on the top, being stuck or struggling with the right path from time to time.
 It's a completely normal process of evolution.

     I don't know if that post helped it, but since then many **things changed for better in Doctrine project**.
 Saying that this post deprecates my old view and celebrate changes.

     **May this be an inspiration for open-source projects that find themselves stuck and the maintainers that find themselves unhappy**.
 ---